-Mutual funds - Mutual funds consist of investments in a variety of industries , and market segments that are valued on quoted prices in active markets.
+Mutual funds - Mutual funds consist of fixed, equity and non-traditional investments in a variety of industries and market segments that are valued on quoted prices in active markets.

 Equities - Equities consist of investments in common stock of domestic corporations in a variety of industries.